fmoessbauer/drace/HowTo/README.md

-*Note: You can also use the provided prebuilt version of the ShoppingRush example, but as the PDB files contain absolute paths to the source files, the report converter might not be able to find them.*
+*Note: You can also use the provided prebuilt version of the ShoppingRush example, but as the PDB files contain absolute paths to the source files, the report converter might not be able to find them.
+For complete report generation, please add the directory of the ShoppingRush source files to the source directories while configuring the report converter.*

 ### 3. Configure a DRace-Command using the GUI ([more Details](#gui-usage))

 - Find the paths to drrun, drace-client.dll and drace.ini
-    - The specified executable must be the delivered sample application `./drace/sample/ShoppingRush.exe` (or `.\bin\samples\RelWithDebInfo\ShoppingRush.exe`)
+- The specified executable must be the delivered sample application `.\drace\samples\shoppingrush.exe` (or `.\bin\samples\RelWithDebInfo\shoppingrush.exe`)
 - Configure the ReportConverter
 - The report box must be ticked
 - The MSR and Debug Mode box must be unticked
 - Use TSAN as detector

 ![7](./Images/gui_example.png)